 Are There Discounts for Seniors or Students on Travelcards?

-Yes, but eligibility rules are strict.
-The “Freedom Pass” (free travel) is generally for London residents only.
-Visitors aged 60+ can buy a Senior Railcard and ask staff to link it to their Oyster card for a 34% discount on off-peak fares.
-Students need an 18+ Student Oyster photocard for discounts.
+Yes, but the rules are strict.
+The “Freedom Pass” offers free travel, but it is reserved for London residents.
+Visitors over age 60 can buy a Senior Railcard and have staff link it to their Oyster card for a 34% discount on off-peak fares.
+Students must apply for an 18+ Student Oyster photocard to get reduced rates.

 Can I Use Contactless Payments Instead of Travelcards?

-Yes, and it is recommended.
-Contactless payments offer the same daily capping benefits as an Oyster card without the need to pay a deposit for the plastic card.
-It works with Visa, Mastercard, Apple Pay, and Google Pay.
+Yes.
+Using contactless payments is highly recommended.
+You get the exact same daily capping benefits as an Oyster card, but you avoid paying a deposit for a plastic card.
+The system accepts Visa, Mastercard, Apple Pay, and Google Pay.

 How Often Do Zone Boundaries Change?